THE MAES COMMITTEE

 Peter Phillips – Peter is our Chairman, as well as Editor of Ancient Egypt Magazine and author of The Columns of Egypt.
 He retired early from a career in IT because “there are more pleasurable ways of wasting time”!
 He also has a great bass voice and regularly sings with his local choir.

 Sarah Griffiths – as Secretary of MAES, Sarah puts together the monthly lecture programme and runs MAES website and social media.
 After 18 years with the BBC, she is now Deputy Editor of Ancient Egypt Magazine and lectures to Egyptology societies across the UK.

-Hilary Kelly – Hilary is our Treasurer, a long term member of MAES and holds the University of Manchester Certificate in Egyptology.
+Hilary Kelly – Hilary is our assistant Treasurer, a long term member of MAES and holds the University of Manchester Certificate in Egyptology.
 She has travelled widely and is one of the leaders of a forthcoming trip to Egypt for MAES members.